What's in your wallet? Terrific multi-use cases for iPhone 11 Pro Max

 Best Premium: Apple Leather Folio

-The Apple Leather Folio has been designed to be seen and provide adequate protection for your iPhone.
-Throw in a little bit of room for cards and cash, and this is a luxury item, for better or worse.
-Available in only aubergine and black at launch, the Apple Leather Folio uses specially tanned and finished European leather for a comfortable feel and snug fit.
+The Apple Leather Folio has been designed to be seen while providing adequate protection for your iPhone.
+It uses specially tanned and finished European leather for a comfortable feel and snug fit.
+It's available in five colors.
 The built-in magnets guarantee that the case also shuts when not in use, while the soft microfiber lining keeps your phone's textured matte glass backing in great shape.
+However, it has just a little bit of room for cards and cash; not the most spacious.

 Pros: